 Gustav Klimt was buried yesterday next to his mother in the Hietzing Cemetery.
 It was a very moving funeral service put on by friends and admirers of the artist.
 Hundreds and hundreds of people accompanied Klimt on his final journey and many lined the Maxingstraße as the funeral cortege passed by…

 The understated gravestone offers a contrast to Klimt’s gargantuan life and artistic style.
-The plain, smallish, square slab just bears his name.
-It’s markedly different to the imposing columns of Otto Wagner’s grave just a few steps away.
+A plain, smallish, square slab just bears his name.
+The approach is markedly different to the imposing columns of Otto Wagner’s grave just a few steps away.

 How to find Klimt’s grave